Ray Staples - The Room

 a special treat that I looked forward to.
 They were long, and while

-we ate we talked about many things, not just design, but about life,
+we ate we talked about many things, not just design, but about life, and,

 her stories.

-Ray Staples - bright colours in brown paper shopping bags
+Bright colours in brown paper shopping bags

 During an initial visit with a client in Forest Hill, north of